Request Assessment

 Marketing operations is everything that happens in your marketing automation and CRM platforms to enable the delivery of the right message at the right time to people who are interested in your products and services.

-Marketing operations lives behind the scenes.
+Marketing operations live behind the scenes.
 For example, while marketing operations specialists aren’t sending emails, they’re making sure they’re sent to the right person.

-Sales operations is everything that happens in your CRM and sales acceleration platforms to enable your sales team to communicate effectively with clients and control their sales process.
+Sales operations are everything that happens in your CRM and sales acceleration platforms to enable your sales team to communicate effectively with clients and control their sales process.

 Like marketing operations, it lives behind the scenes, supporting your sales team’s execution of strategy and objectives.

-Service operations includes management of all the workflows, tools and processes required to maintain and improve the overall customer experience.
+Service operations include management of all the workflows, tools, and processes required to maintain and improve the overall customer experience.

-Revenue operations is the alignment of marketing, sales and service to drive accountability and increase efficiency across your business.
-The goal of revenue operations is to provide more predictable outcomes and accelerate your company’s growth by organizing people, data and processes to help your business run more effectively.
+Revenue operations are the alignment of marketing, sales, and service to drive accountability and increase efficiency across your business.
+The goal of revenue operations is to provide more predictable outcomes and accelerate your company’s growth by organizing people, data, and processes to help your business run more effectively.

 The Sales and Marketing Funnel